Biography - Sheila Lamb

 We used a different donor, started the meds, went to Spain in the April, had two, two-day old embryos implanted, (none to freeze unfortunately).
 The fertility nurse was sure one was a girl.
 And guess what?
 I got pregnant!
 And stayed pregnant.
 In January 2011 we welcomed our miracle, rainbow daughter into the world.
 Yes, the fertility nurse was right!

 The two areas I really struggled with were finding jargon-free, understandable medical information and emotional support.
-Even though I had been a midwife years previously, I didn’t know much about infertility at all, and most of the website seemed to be written by medical people for medical people.
+Even though I had been a midwife years previously, I didn’t know much about infertility, and most of the website seemed to be written by medical people for medical people.
 It was pretty frustrating, and I’m sure that’s how you often feel.
 There is no one cause and no one treatment for infertility, like most diseases and illnesses.

 If I can help in any other way, other than through my books, please don’t hesitate to contact me.